Teradata/stacki-wiki/wiki/Developer/Building-For-AWS.md

 ### Register the AMI

 Register a new AMI using the shutdown Barnacle instance as the source.
+For CentOS make sure the AMI is public, the SLES keep the AMI private.

 ## Backend AMI

 The Backend AMI should rarely need to be updated.
-It is based on the Amazon Linux AMI with a since Stacki package added to it.
+It is based on the Amazon Linux AMI with a single Stacki package added.
 To refresh the AMI launch the existing Backend AMI but do not supply any `user data`.
-The instance will start and you can SSH into as the `ec2-user` using your AWS SSH credentials.
+The instance will start and you can SSH into it as the `ec2-user` using your AWS SSH credentials.
 From here do the following:

 * install the `stack-aws-client` RPM
 * `rm -rf ~/ec2-user/.ssh` to remove your credentials
 * shutdown the instance
-* register the instance as an AMI
+* register the instance as an AMI and make it public

 The only reason to do this is if the `stack-aws-client` code has significantly changed.
 Also note the Backend is not operating system dependent, all it does is configure grub to trigger our registration and installation code.